-Targeted nutrition can be significantly effective in supporting a normal allergic response because of its impact on inflammation, managing oxidative stress and helping to maintain an optimal equine immune system.
-Though natural, these nutrients are potent and well-researched tools for veterinarians and horse owners to turn to for long-term results in horses with seasonal allergies.
-“For me, I would rather take a nutritional approach or an herbal approach,” says Dr. Gill-Favier.
+Targeted nutrition can be significantly effective in supporting a normal allergic response because of its impact on managing oxidative stress and helping to maintain an optimal equine immune system.
+These nutrients are potent and well-researched tools for veterinarians and horse owners to turn to for long-term results in horses with seasonal allergies.
+“For me, I would rather take a nutritional approach,” says Dr. Gill-Favier.
 “I don’t want to have horses on (dexamethasone) all the time; I think it’s dangerous, and especially so with a lot of these horses that are borderline metabolic.”
-Therapeutic nutrients can be used as an adjunct to clinical therapies for sustained results, helping a horse’s body to heal without the side-effects often seen with prolonged pharmaceutical intervention.
+Nutrients can be used as an adjunct to clinical therapies for sustained results, helping a horse’s body to cope without the side-effects often seen with prolonged pharmaceutical intervention.
 “I think for the long-term you’re actually fixing a problem rather than putting a bandaid on it,” explains Dr. Gill-Favier.
 “If I can get the job done in a more functional way, and actually solve the problem, then we’re miles ahead.
 I don’t want to just see the same allergy issues over and over again with pharmaceuticals, but clients also have to understand that it takes time to repair the immune system.
 It’s not going to turn around overnight.”
 It’s an approach that Dr. Thaler uses in his patients as well, “I try to get away as much as possible from medication by using management of the situation and also nutrition.
 Most horses can get there pretty well that way.”

 Researchers at the University of California at Davis compared expression of cytokine genes in horses that had been consuming a diet of hay and grain to expression of the same genes in horses fed hay and supplemented with omega-3 fatty acids, vitamins and trace minerals for 6 weeks.
 Expression of genes for TNF-α and IL-6 were lower by 69 percent and 85 percent, respectively, in the supplemented horses when compared with the non-supplemented horses (Figures 2 and 3).
 In an observational study conducted by the same research group, horses fed the hay and supplement diet had lower expression of IFN-γ and TNF-α genes than horses eating other feeds (data not shown).